 Lessons Learned from My Sickness Part 28: The Language of Silence

-It seems that people are convinced of the products’ effectivity by the loudness of its propaganda or advertisement.
-The louder the noise, the popular the business.
+People are convinced of the products’ effectivity by the loudness of its propaganda or advertisement—the louder the noise, the popular the business.

 Silence is perceived as a weakness or a show of insignificance.
 But is it?

 My sickness has introduced me to the world of silence – by force.

 In other words, I was forced to be silent; otherwise, I will suffer a state of incessant coughing if I continue talking.